JoLazarte/jos-random-name/README.md

 ```

 # Contributing
-If someone wants to add or improve something, I invite you to collaborate directly in this repository: [random-msg](https://github.com/JoLazarte/jos-random-name.git)
+If someone wants to add or improve something, I invite you to collaborate directly in this repository: [jos-random-name](https://github.com/JoLazarte/jos-random-name.git)

 # License
-random-msg is released under the [MIT License](https://opensource.org/licenses/MIT).
+random-msg is released under the [ISC]().